SeanJxie/polygo/README.md

 Root: 0.000000
 ```

-- Create a polynomial and find the derivative:
+- Create a polynomial and find its derivative:
 ```go
 package main